MariaTsantaki/FASMA-synthesis/README.md

 The python code runs with python 3 and is wrapped around the spectral synthesis package in fortran: [MOOG version 2019](http://www.as.utexas.edu/~chris/moog.html) (Sneden et al. 1973).

 The spectral synthesis technique requires model atmospheres for the calculation of the synthetic spectra by MOOG which is provided with FASMA.
-FASMA includes two grids of models: Kurucz and marcs.
+FASMA includes two grids of models in MOOG readable format, [Kurucz](http://research.iac.es/proyecto/ATLAS-APOGEE/) and [marcs](https://marcs.astro.uu.se/) that cover the parameter space for both dwarf and giant stars with metallicity limit of -5.0 dex.
 The instructions below are also included [here](https://github.com/MariaTsantaki/FASMA-synthesis/blob/master/manual/Manual_fasma.pdf).

 Contact here for bugs: tsantaki@arcetri.astro.it